zensharp/git-tools/README.md

 ## Git Deposit
 *Clones a repository to a fixed location*

-For example, running `git repo https://gitlab.com/group/subgroup/project.git` would clone the repository to `~/repos/gitlab/group/subgroup/project`.
+For example, running `git deposit https://gitlab.com/group/subgroup/project.git` would clone the repository to `~/repos/gitlab/group/subgroup/project`.

 <details>
   <summary>FAQ: Why isn't the path shortened?</summary>